Bobby Ryan finds redemption in Senators' run

 "You need really good vision and a lot of talent to make that pass," Pageau said.
 "I don't think I could make that pass.
 He's almost on the other side of the net and it's hard for the goalie to follow the puck.
 I just had to put it in."

-Ryan also scored the game-winner in overtime, further proof that he doesn't need much more than a crack of opportunity to change a game, much like the stars on the other side of the ice.
+Ryan later scored the game winner in overtime, further proof that he doesn't need much more than a crack of opportunity to change a game, much like the stars on the other side of the ice.

 Ryan now has 11 points in 13 playoff games, but it's not his offense that teammates highlight the most.
 They see this skilled offensive player doing anything he can to lift the group.

 "The guy has always been a world-class player, but I think you're seeing a lot of desperation.
 Playoff time brings the best out of those big-time players," said Senators defenseman Marc Methot.
-"He's blocking shots, he's doing all those dirty things that maybe typically you don't see a highly skilled forwards like that do.
+"He's blocking shots, he's doing all those dirty things that maybe typically you don't see a highly skilled forward like that do.
 It's elevating his play, and it's showing.
 He's getting good karma for it."

 If there was a player on this Senators roster who could have used a little extra good karma this year, it was Ryan.
-Right now -- the personal pain, the professional transition -- all that is being pushed aside into a playoff run that is becoming a special one for Ryan and the Senators.
+Right now -- the personal pain, the professional transition -- all that is being pushed aside for a playoff run that is becoming a special one for Ryan and the Senators.

 It's the power of being able to reset.